 As the UK Government works through its phased COVID-19 recovery strategy and lockdown restrictions are progressively eased, employers in the United Kingdom are contemplating the implications of returning staff to the workplace.
 In this article, we address some of the key issues for employers to consider, with a particular focus on the UK Government’s “Covid-secure” workplace guidance.
 The issues raised in this article are subject to any local requirements that may apply in Wales, Scotland and Northern Ireland.
-Access the full article.

 In the UK, changes in restrictions will see non-essential shops opening and many workers hesitantly going back into offices even though they could work from home.
 Government focus has therefore started to shift to the “re-opening” of business.
-Access the full article.

 Her Majesty’s Revenue and Customs (HMRC) has issued its sixth update to the Coronavirus Job Retention Scheme Guidance (Guidance).
 Separately, the UK Treasury has issued a Treasury Direction (Direction) to HMRC setting out the legal framework for the Scheme.
 There are few points that have been clarified in the Guidance, but there is one glaring inconsistency between the Guidance and the Direction that will be of understandable concern to employers – the requirement that there is a written record of the furlough arrangement.
-Access full article here.

 The Australian Workplace Gender Equality Act of 2012 mandates equal pay for equivalent or comparable work.
 There are annual reporting requirements for employers with 100 or more employees.
 Those reports must include the following indicators: gender composition of the workforce, gender composition of governing bodies, and equal compensation between men and women.

 The compensation limits on Employment Tribunal awards and certain other amounts payable under UK employment legislation will increase as of 6 April 2018.

 Brexit Update: The Effect of Brexit on Data Transfers between the United Kingdom and the European Union

 With the United Kingdom having voted to leave the European Union (Brexit) on 23 June 2016, the free flow of personal data between the United Kingdom and EU and European Economic Area (EEA) countries is at risk.
 Should the United Kingdom also leave the EEA and thus become a “third country” for the purposes of data transfers, EU/EEA businesses that are currently retaining UK service providers or data centres to handle or store personal data, or are planning to do so, would have to carefully re-evaluate this decision.
-Read the full article here.

 Qualifying Period for Unfair Dismissal of Employees in the UK to Increase to Two Years’ Continuous Service from April 6, 2012